 “Four of the major risks for heart disease are high blood pressure and cholesterol, diabetes and weight, so there’s a secondary impact,” Dr. Bruemmer says.
 “If we reduce those, we can reduce the risk of heart disease.”

 One word of caution, though: Fasting can lead to an electrolyte imbalance.
 This can make the heart unstable and prone to arrhythmias.

-“So whenever we prescribe a protein-sparing modified fast diet, we check blood tests monthly and prescribe potassium supplementation to prevent electrolyte imbalance from occurring,” Dr. Ahmed says.
+“So whenever we prescribe certain diets, including a very low calorie diet and protein-sparing modified fast diet, these require medical supervision.
+We check blood tests monthly and prescribe potassium supplementation to prevent electrolyte imbalance from occurring,” Dr. Bruemmer says.

 Some studies also show that fasting may help prevent cancer or increase the effectiveness of chemotherapy treatment.

 However, much of the research on fasting is in preliminary stages.
 “We have a lot more to learn about fasting,” he says.

 Although it offers health benefits — including reduced heart disease and weight loss — it’s not really the best way to lose weight, Dr. Bruemmer says.
 While fasting helps you drop pounds quickly, it doesn’t help you stay in shape.

 “For long-term weight loss, it’s not terrific,” he says.
 “The only time we really recommend fasting for weight is if someone needs rapid weight loss, for instance, for surgery.”

 Fasting is not safe for everyone — so consult your physician before you begin.